 The Company has an employment contract with its President/CEO which terminates on December 31, 1999.
-Under the terms of the employment contract, he shall serve as president and chief executive officer of the Company and his salary shall be \$150,000 per annum effective January 1, 1997, increasing in an amount to be determined by the employee and the Board such that he shall receive \$200,000 per annum by January 1, 1999.
+Under the terms of the employment contract, he shall serve as president and chief executive officer of the Company and his salary shall be \$150,000 per annum effective January 1, 1997, increasing to \$175,000 per annum on January 1, 1998 and to \$200,000 per annum on January 1, 1999.
 His current salary for 1996 is \$110,000.
-In addition, pursuant to the contract, he shall have the right to receive on the first day of each January during the term of his contract options to acquire 100,000 shares of Common Stock at the market value as of such date.
+In addition, pursuant to the contract, he shall have the right to receive on the first day of each January during the term of his contract options to acquire 100,000 shares of Common Stock at the lower of the closing market price as of such date or the average closing price for the first six months of each year of his contract.
 Finally, pursuant to the employment contract, in the event there is a change in control, the employee shall be granted a five year consulting contract at \$200,000 per year.